Scientific Sessions 2023 Abstract Travel Grants will open on June 12, 2023.

 The selection committee will consider the following criteria to determine the most deserving applicants:

 - Mentor’s assessment of the applicant’s commitment to biomedical research

 - Evidence of an excellent environment for research training for the applicant

 The applicant’s abstract must have also been selected for presentation at Scientific Sessions.

 How to Apply/Required Documents

-Electronic submission through the Council Awards Application System is required by deadline list above.
+Electronic submission through the Council Awards Application System is required by the application deadline date.
 Hard copies of any part of the application cannot be accepted.
-All application materials must be submitted in English.
+Abstracts and application material must be submitted in English.

-**Candidates may apply for more than one travel award; however, an applicant is eligible to receive only one travel stipend.
+**Candidates may apply for more than one travel grant; however, an applicant is eligible to receive only one travel grant.

-Your application file should contain the following documents in PDF format:
+Your application file should contain the following documents in electronic format: